-We consider the query complexity of three versions of the problem of testing monomials (resp., the problem of testing affine and linear subspaces) with one-sided error, and obtain the following results:
+We study the query complexity of testing monomials (resp., affine and linear subspaces) with one-sided error.
+Actually, we consider three versions of each of these properties, and obtain the following results regarding the query complexity of testing them with one-sided error.

-- 1. The general problem, in which the arity of the monomial (resp., co-dimension of the subspace) is not specified, has query complexity $\tilde{O}(1/\epsilon)$, where ε denotes the proximity parameter. - 2.
-The bounded problem, in which the arity of the monomial (resp., co-dimension of the subspace) is upper bounded by a fixed parameter, has query complexity $\tilde{O}(1/\epsilon)$. - 3.
-The exact problem, in which the arity of the monomial (resp., co-dimension of the subspace) is required to equal a fixed parameter (e.g., equals 2), has query complexity $\widetilde{\Omega}(\log n)$, where n denotes the length of the argument for the tested function.
+- 1. The general version, in which the arity of the monomial (resp., co-dimension of the subspace) is not specified, has query complexity $\widetilde{O}(1/\epsilon)$, where ε denotes the proximity parameter. - 2.
+The bounded version, in which the arity of the monomial (resp., co-dimension of the subspace) is upper bounded by a fixed parameter, has query complexity $\widetilde{O}(1/\epsilon)$. - 3.
+The exact version, in which the arity of the monomial (resp., co-dimension of the subspace) is required to equal a fixed parameter (e.g., equals 2), has query complexity $\widetilde{\Omega}(\log n)$, where n denotes the length of the argument for the tested function.